🚨 Scam Guide · 2026

 Key Takeaways

-• The #1 reported scam is the Marché Central Seafood Restaurant Overcharge
+• The #1 reported scam is the Marché Central Seafood Restaurant Overcharge.

-• 1 of 7 scams are rated high risk
+• 1 of 7 scams is rated high risk; 4 are medium and 2 low.

-• Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+• Use app-based ride services (Uber, Bolt) instead of unmarked taxis — always confirm the fare before departure.

-• Never accept unsolicited offers from strangers near tourist sites in Casablanca
+• Never accept unsolicited offers from strangers near tourist sites in Casablanca.

 ⚡ Quick Safety Tips

-• Learn a few phrases in French and Darija (Moroccan Arabic) — 'la shukran' (no thank you) and 'le compteur s'il vous plaît' (the meter please) are essential for declining scammers and getting fair taxi fares
+• Learn a few phrases in French and Darija (Moroccan Arabic) — 'la shukran' (no thank you) and 'le compteur s'il vous plaît' (the meter please) are essential for declining scammers and getting fair taxi fares.

-• Use ride-hailing apps like Careem or InDrive in Casablanca for transparent, GPS-tracked fares instead of negotiating with street taxis
+• Use ride-hailing apps like Careem or InDrive in Casablanca for transparent, GPS-tracked fares instead of negotiating with street taxis.

-• Dress modestly and avoid displaying expensive jewelry or electronics, especially in the medina and market areas, to reduce unwanted attention
+• Dress modestly and avoid displaying expensive jewelry or electronics, especially in the medina and market areas, to reduce unwanted attention.

-• Keep a photocopy of your passport in your hotel safe and carry only a photo on your phone — the tourist police number is 177 for any incidents
+• Keep a photocopy of your passport in your hotel safe and carry only a photo on your phone — the tourist police number is 177 for any incidents.

 The 7 Scams